project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/144-paul-mcmahon-on-building-a-250m-climate-positive-portfolio-of-tree-crops-in-europe.md

 ---
-title: 144 Paul McMahon on building a 250M climate positive portfolio of tree crops in Europe
+title: 144 Paul Mcmahon On Building A 250m Climate Positive Portfolio Of Tree Crops In Europe
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2021-12-14)